Categories

 Sable hunt in Africa with Nick Bowker.

-The hunter visiting Nick Bowker Hunt Lodge will have no problems finding a trophy sable.
+The hunter visiting Bowker Hunt Lodge will have no problems finding a trophy sable.

 African hunting trips are relatively inexpensive compared to the USA.